cornell-zhang/catalyst2018/lab3/README.md

 Lab 3: Handwritten Digit Recognition
 ======================
 Why should we explore machine learning applications?
 The answer seems obvious: we want machines to complete hard work for us.
 With the significant improvement of the computing ability of electronic devices in recent years, machine learning has become a key technique for solving problems in various areas, including image/video processing, computational biology, the automotive industry, aerospace engineering, and manufacturing.
 It is a data analysis technique that teaches computers to do what comes naturally to human beings: learn from experience[1].
-By leveraging machine learning algorithms to train digital systems, they can extract useful information (features) intelligently from huge amounts of data, which releases people from these trivial tasks.
+By leveraging machine learning algorithms to train digital systems, they can extract useful information (features) intelligently from huge amounts of data, which relieves people from these tedious tasks.
 One of the most well-known machine learning applications is handwritten digit recognition.

 In the last lab, you built a smart robot that can search and find a target.
 Now let's make it even smarter by building a brain for the robot!
 And in the projects, you will be able to control the robot using this system.
 In this lab assignment, you and your partner will explore digital intelligence by implementing a handwritten digit recognition system using Python – an interpreted high-level programming language, and the machine learning algorithm that we will be using here, is called K-Nearest Neighbors (KNN), which will be introduced in the next section - software description.
 The first part of this section describes the algorithm for the digit recognition system, that is K-Nearest Neighbors(KNN).
 Then the second part introduces Google Colab-- an online Google Drive based Python IDE.
 The final part includes a Google Colab based Python notebook, which will serve as a tutorial and will cover basic usage and a detailed explanation of the Python elements you will need for this lab.
 If you are new to Python, please spend as much time as you need, so that you understand each of the different parts, as you will likely be using many of those concepts to implement your digitrec system.
 As for the lab exercises, the first three parts require you implement and verify fundamental functions includes calculating distances, sorting distances, and voting for the final result/prediction.
 Then, you can move to the fourth part and build the digit recognition system.
 After achieving an error rate lower than 10%, you will move to the last part: upload your code to the remote server and randomly draw digits on the canvas to further test your design.